Boyuk Zira: Victims of repressions

 Nargin Island was called the Azerbaijani gulag during the Stalin-era repression.
 It was the place of mass shootings and burials of Stalin-Beria terror victims, who were taken there in barges.
 Ten thousand people condemned by judicial communist “trios” were shot on the island, far from witnesses.
-Sometimes, barges full of people were sunk in order to save ammunition.
+Sometimes, barges full of people were sunk to save ammunition.
 According to scuba divers, there are still remains of people, tortured by the Soviet regime, tied with chains under water.

 Development plans

 In 2009 a plan was mooted for turning Boyuk Zira Island into a carbon-neutral eco-resort and recreation centre with a profile based on Azerbaijan's seven best-known peaks.
 The cost of the project, known as “The dream island”, by Danish architects Bjarke Ingels Group (BIG), would have been around two billion US dollars.
 But as of 2024 there is no sign of the project advancing.